 As shown in the table above 13.9 percent of the NJTPA region's population speak English less than very well and are considered LEP.
-Of that, 8 percent or 503,114 people speak Spanish or Spanish Creole.
-This is the most significant LEP group in the region.
+This includes 8 percent of the region's population (503,114 people) who speak Spanish or Spanish Creole, making them the largest LEP group in the region.
 Following Spanish and Spanish Creole are Chinese (0.7 percent), Korean (0.6 percent) and Portuguese or Portuguese Creole (0.5 percent).
 Under the Safe Harbor Provision, NJTPA is obligated to provide translation of written materials related to the planning products and analyses into languages that meet or exceed the established 5 percent or 1,000-person threshold.
 Thirty-one languages meet or exceed this threshold.
 For purposes of these operating procedures, Spanish/Spanish Creole is considered the primary LEP language, while the remaining 30 are considered secondary LEP languages.
-The secondary LEP languages will be evaluated for translation and other LEP services on a case by case basis.
+The secondary LEP languages will be evaluated for translation and other LEP services on a case-by-case basis.

-The figure below illustrates the spatial distribution of the region as it relates to population 5 years and older who speak English less than very well.
-The data used to create the map is from 2017 ACS Five Year Estimates, so the regional threshold is slightly different from the table above since the data is more current.
+The figure below illustrates the spatial distribution in the region as it relates to population 5 years and older who speak English less than very well.
+The data used to create the map is from 2019 ACS Five Year Estimates, so the regional threshold is slightly different from the table above since the data is more current.